nstudio/nativescript-pulltorefresh/README.md

-# nativescript-pulltorefresh
+# NativeScript-PullToRefresh
-NativeScript plugin to use native pull to refresh UI controls
+NativeScript plugin to use Pull to Refresh on any view.